christinedom/FoodBankConnect/Phase2-IDB.tr.md

 3. **API layer (Backend)**

-   * Backend is a Python REST service.
-Endpoints implemented to serve model collections and individual instances.
+   * Our back-end is a Python REST service.
+Endpoints are implemented to serve model collections and individual instances (GET endpoints for both).
-   * We used AWS to host our site.
+   * We used AWS to host our site as an EC2 server using Flask.

 4. **Frontend (Client)**

    * React single page app (repo root `public`/`src`).
 Pages render model grids, instance pages, and maps.
    * Consumes backend API under `/api/`.
-   * Hosted as static site on AWS.
+   * Hosted as static site on AWS using the S3 bucket.

 5. **CI/CD**

    * GitLab pipelines configured (see: `https://gitlab.com/OdinLimaye/cs373-fall-2025-55085_07/-/pipelines`).
-   * Pipelines run tests, build Docker images, run Postman tests, and deploy to AWS.
+   * Pipelines run tests, build Docker images, run Postman tests, and deploy to AWS upon success.

 6. **Tools & integrations**